ElementsProject/lightning/doc/lightningd-rpc.7.md

 ```

 Note: `"filter"` doesn't change the order, just which fields are
 printed.
-Any fields not explictly mentioned are omitted from the
+Any fields not explicitly mentioned are omitted from the
 output, but plugins which don't support filter (and some routines
 doing simple JSON transfers) may ignore `"filter"`, so you should treat
 it as an optimazation only).